Che4ter/cyberfoo/content/dfir/evtx/cheat_sheet.md

 - **Additional Recommendations**: Even if Client logs are not available, still collect the log on the domain controller

 ## 4648: A logon was attempted using explicit credentials.
 This event is generated when a process attempts an account logon by explicitly specifying that account’s credentials.
-Regardless of whether the attempt was successful or not..
+Regardless of whether the attempt was successful or not.
 This most commonly occurs in batch-type configurations such as scheduled tasks, or when using the “RUNAS” command.
 - **Log Source**: Client - This event is generated on the computer from where the logon attempt was made.
 - **Policy**: Logon/Logoff audit - Logon
 - **Type**: Success